-The students who have the prerequisite can apply for Bachelor of Arts (Special) Degree in Trilingual Studies at the end of first year.
+The students who have the prerequisite can apply for Bachelor of Arts (Special) Degree in Trilingual at the end of first year.
 The selections of the students for the above programme shall be based on the academic merit in first year and performance at the placement test and an interview conducted.

 3.5.5.
-Bachelor of Arts (Special) Degree in Teaching English as a Second Language (BA TESL)
+Bachelor of Arts (Special) Degree In Teaching English as a Second Language (BA TESL)

-The Bachelor of Arts (Special) Degree in TESL has been designed to fulfill the requirements of the students who wish to obtain a four years degree (8 semesters including common 1st year curriculum) and receive a broad knowledge in TESL along with several subjects of their interest.
+The Bachelor of Arts (Special) Degree in TESL has been designed to fulfill the requirements of the students who wish to obtain a four years degree (8 semesters including common 1 st year curriculum) and receive a broad knowledge in TESL along with several subjects of their interest.

-3.5.5.1.
-Prerequisites & Awarding of Bachelor of Arts (Special) Degree in Teaching English as a Second Language - BA TESL
+3.5.5.1 Prerequisites & Awarding of Bachelor of Arts (Special) Degree in Teaching English as a Second Language - BA TESL

 The eligible student of Bachelor of Arts (Special) Degree in TESL has prerequisite that he/she must have offered at least two main English Literature courses (in his/her first year of study).
-For awarding Bachelor of Arts (Special) Degree in TESL a student must earn 120 credits in four academic years as shown below;
+For awarding Bachelor of Arts (Special) Degree in TESL a student must earn 120 credits in four academic years as shown below; he students who have the prerequisite can apply for Bachelor of Arts (Special) Degree in Trilingual at the end of first year.
+The selections of the students for the above programme shall be based on the academic merit in first year and performance at the placement test and an interview conducted.

-Table 3.5: Bachelor of Arts (Special) Degree in Teaching English as a Second Language - BA TESL
+Table 3.5: Bachelor of Arts (Special) Degree inTeaching English as a Second Language - BA TESL

+9 9

-No. of Cre dits
+- No. of Cr e dits - -

 Levels (Year) Semester Main Subject - 1 Main Subject - 2 Main Subject - 3 Compulsory Course Auxiliary Course Dissertation Practical Teaching Portfolio Assignment Total

-1 I 3 3 3 4 2 - - 15
+1 Ι 3 3 3 4 2 - - 15

 1 II 3 3 3 4 2 - - 15

-2 I 3 3 3 4 2 - - 15
+2 Ι 3 3 3 4 2 - - 15

 2 II 3 3 3 4 2 - - 15

-3 I 3 3 3 4 2 - - 15
+3 Ι 3 3 3 4 2 - - 15

 3 II 3 3 3 6 - - 15

-4 I 3 3 3 2 - - 4 15
+4 Ι 3 3 3 2 - - 4 15

-4 II ı 5 6 4 15
+4 II - 5 6 4 15

 Total Credits 120

-^{} Students must take English ENM 11013 in semester I and ENM 12013 in semester II in order to be eligible for the selection of BA in TESL programme in the second year
+: Students must take English ENM 11013 in semester I and ENM 12013 in semester II in order to be eligible for the selection of BA in TESL programme in the second year